mthh/sfcgal-rs/README.md

 Needed a SFCGAL feature for a side-project in Rust and I thought it would be a good opportunity to try using [bindgen](https://github.com/rust-lang/rust-bindgen) on SFCGAL C API.
 In the end a large part of the API is wrapped, so maybe it could be reused or improved by someone now it's published on [crates.io](https://crates.io/crates/sfcgal).

+## Other SFCGAL bindings

+Those Rust bindings are community-driven.
+If you are looking for official bindings, you can check the [PySFCGAL](https://gitlab.com/sfcgal/pysfcgal) project which is developed by the SFCGAL team.

 ## License